 No multi-channel execution

 Relixir covers blog content only.
 No Reddit execution, no YouTube content, no engagement in the channels where AI search engines increasingly pull their answers from.
-Loudmink's citation study found that Grok accounts for 60% or more of all Reddit citations in AI search, making Reddit a critical channel that blog-only platforms miss entirely.
+Loudmink's citation research found that Reddit and YouTube carry real weight in AI answers: Perplexity cites Reddit most (around 46.7% of its citations) and Google AI Overviews leans on it heavily, while Grok relies on Reddit as its single most-cited domain (around 16%) and YouTube as its second.
+Claude effectively ignores Reddit, favoring expert and premium-news sources.
+Blog-only platforms miss these channels entirely.

-What to do: If you are comfortable with auto-published content and your primary need is blog-only AEO, Relixir at $199/mo can work.
-If you want to review content before it goes live, you need the $499/mo Standard plan, which changes the value calculation significantly.
-At that price, Loudmink's Pro plan ($299/mo) delivers 20 articles with human review across blog, Reddit, and YouTube.
+What to do: If you are comfortable with auto-published content and your primary need is blog-only AEO, Relixir at $199/mo can work, and it will out-run most platforms on pure hands-off publishing speed.
+If a review gate before publish is non-negotiable, Loudmink's Pro plan ($299/mo) delivers 20 articles with human review on by default across blog, Reddit, and YouTube.

-Profound and Otterly: Zero Content on Entry Plans
+Profound and Otterly: Monitoring-First at the Entry Tier

-These platforms are valuable for what they do: Profound offers the deepest AI search engine coverage in the market (10+ engines on Enterprise), and Otterly is the cheapest way to get visibility data.
-But if the question is "what is the cheapest platform that actually writes articles for me," they are not in the comparison.
+These platforms are valuable for what they do.
+Profound offers the deepest enterprise AI search engine coverage in the market (10+ engines on Enterprise) plus prompt-volume demand data and Query Fanout analysis, and Otterly at $29/mo is the cheapest way to get visibility data at all.
+If the question is specifically "what is the cheapest platform that writes articles for me at its entry price," their entry tiers are not the answer, but both beat Loudmink on their own turf: Otterly on entry price, Profound on engine breadth and analytics depth.

 The Real Cost of "Cheap" Monitoring